klarna/klarna-mobile-sdk-flutter/README.md

 ### Flutter Dependency

-Add `flutter_klarna_inapp_sdk` as a dependency in your `pubspec.yaml` file according to the [official documentation](https://flutter.dev/docs/development/packages-and-plugins/using-packages#adding-a-package-dependency-to-an-app).
+Add `klarna_mobile_sdk_flutter` as a dependency in your `pubspec.yaml` file according to the [official documentation](https://flutter.dev/docs/development/packages-and-plugins/using-packages#adding-a-package-dependency-to-an-app).

 ### Usage